liiza/contex_vectors/README.md

 Note the code is optimized for speed, not for readability!

-Enough of the technic here are some results.
-As you might notice they are not glorius, but seem better to me than random.
+Here are some results.
+As you might notice they are not glorious, but seem better to me than random.
 In order to train these vectors I used 10000 lines of first Harry Potter book. `X` means no semantic similarity `Y` means that I see some similarity, even though the words are not exact synonyms.